mendix/docs/content/en/docs/releasenotes/catalog/_index.md

 These release notes cover changes made to the [Catalog](/catalog/).

 ## 2023

 ### July 6, 2023

 #### Improvements

-* We improved the clarity and accuracy of text in email notifications.
+* We improved the clarity and accuracy of the texts in email notifications.

 ### June 29, 2023